 - Award levels are subject to change until the award ticket is issued.

 - Award travel is permitted when the distance in one direction does not exceed the maximum mileage allowed between the origin and destination.
 Certain itineraries are subject to mileage restrictions.
-Travel from North America to Europe is not allowed via Asia, and travel between Europe and Japan/North Asia/South Asia/Australia/New Zealand is not permitted via North America.
+Travel between North America to Europe is not allowed via Asia, and travel between Europe and Japan/North Asia/South Asia/Australia/New Zealand is not permitted via North America.

 - Award travel must be completed one year from the original date of ticket issue.